crs4/bbmri-it-school-tutorials/tutorial-data-management/Data_Management_Tutorial.md

 ## Relational Databases

-In this section we will perform some operations on a relational database that uses the [OMOP](https://www.ohdsi.org/data-standardization/).
+In this section we will perform some operations on a relational database that uses the [OMOP Common Data Model](https://www.ohdsi.org/data-standardization/).

-We will talk about OMOP in future lessons, for now we will use it as a database with a schema and some preloaded data.
+We will talk about OMOP CDM in future lessons, for now we will use it as a database with a schema and some preloaded data.

-OMOP can be loaded using different DBMS.
+OMOP CDM can be loaded using different DBMS.
 For this tutorial we will adopt [PostgreSQL](https://www.postgresql.org/) run using docker.

 ### Steps